Cost-to-income ratio of the banking industry in the EU Q1 2024, by country

 Profitability and growth outlook

 Despite challenges, the EU banking sector has shown resilience and growth.
 The operating income growth rate reached approximately 16 percent in 2023, the highest in the observed period.
-This positive trend is particularly noteworthy following the substantial drop in income growth during the 2020 pandemic-induced economic contraction.
+This positive trend is particularly noteworthy following the substantial decline in income growth during the 2020 pandemic-induced economic contraction.
 As banks continue to adapt to changing economic conditions, their ability to maintain low CIRs while increasing operating income will be crucial for sustained profitability and stability in the European financial landscape.